toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-learn-to-markup.md

 forms of IT.

 ## Side Note: Teaching Kids About Programming
-Below is my list of priorities for young people learning about practical computing.
+Below is my list of priorities for young people learning about computing.

 * Learn to keyboard, AKA typing class
 * Learn a Markup language